TL;DR

 - Expert Guidance: We explain the jargon and help you balance cost vs. coverage.

-- No Extra Cost: Our service is paid for by the insurer, so you get expert advice at no cost to your business.
+- subject to terms where applicable: Our service is paid for by the insurer, so you get regulated guidance at no separate broker fee where applicable to your business.

 - Claims Advocacy: If there's a problem with a claim, we can act as your advocate.